-Life is a Series of Small Moments began when my first daughter became old enough to alter her surrounding domestic landscape.
-I was fascinated by thestrangely beautiful way she created imaginative setups, as well as the odd underlying orderthat emerged out of the messiness and frenetic nature of our day-to-day lives.
-I existed ina changing stream of child-driven installations, and I wanted to document and examinethis world.
-I was also drawn to the quirky way she moved, as well as to the points ofstillness I could see within her whirlwind of play.
+Life is a Series of Small Moments began when my first daughter became old enough to alter our surrounding domestic landscape.
+I was fascinated by the strangely beautiful way she created imaginative setups, as well as the odd underlying order that emerged out of the messiness and frenetic nature of our day-to-day lives.
+I existed ina changing stream of child-driven installations, and I wanted to document and examine this world.
+I was also drawn to the quirky way she moved, as well as to the points of stillness I could see within her whirlwind of play.

-When my second daughter was born even more domestic vistas were opened, andlife became that much more chaotic.
-In response, my images became that much more quiet-- taking photographs was (and still is) my way of pinning down fleeting moments, anattempt to find poetry in disorder.
-But what ultimately has risen up the most for me as Icontinue this series is a sense of painful impermanence, a recurrent feeling of loss andnostalgia for the recent past, brought on by watching how rapidly my girls change andgrow.
-Because I know I can’t take these pictures forever a sort of strange sense ofgratitude has become a permanent part of my emotional and artistic landscape, and afundamental driving force behind this work.
+When my second daughter was born even more domestic vistas were opened, and life became that much more chaotic.
+In response, my images became that much more quiet.
+Thus taking photographs was my way of pinning down fleeting moments, an attempt to find poetry in disorder.
+At the forefront of this series is a sense of painful impermanence, a recurrent feeling of loss and nostalgia for the recent past, brought on by watching how rapidly my girls changed and grew as the work unfolded.

-Visiting takes place within the setting of museums, amusements parks, aquariums andthe like that I have gone to with my family.
-Beyond the general chaos ofcrowds, away from the displays one is “supposed” to be looking at, strange andeven allegorical scenes are taking place.
+Visiting takes place within the setting of museums, amusements parks, aquariums and the like--all places that I went to with family.
+Beyond the general chaos of crowds, away from the displays one is “supposed” to be looking at, strange and even allegorical scenes take place.
 In this series I have attempted to elevate neglected corners and curious scenes as a way to be present to the artistic in the ordinary.